Electrical Engineering, B.S.

 BME 2200Applied Physiology for Engineers3

-BME or ECE Electives
+BME or ECE Electives3

 Students are required to take three (3) credits from an approved list and as offered.
 A partial list is given below.
 Please check with the program for a complete list of approved electives.
-Electives cannot be used to satisfy other curriculum requirements.3
+Electives cannot be used to satisfy other curriculum requirements.

 Biomedical Instrumentation